 Healthcare Social Worker Salary

-As the baby-boomer generation reaches mid-50s and older, there is an increased demand for healthcare and social services.
-Healthcare social workers earned a median salary of $53,760 as of 2016, according to the Bureau of Labor Statistics (BLS).
+As the youngest baby boomers – people born between 1946 and 1964 – are now in their 60s, there is an increased demand for healthcare and social services.
+Healthcare social workers earned a median salary of $60,280 in 2022, according to the Bureau of Labor Statistics (BLS).
 However, wages may differ due to experience, location and by employer.
-As the need to assist people with new lifestyles, treatments and medications increases, the BLS predicts that employment will grow 20 percent through 2026, almost three times faster than the national average for all jobs.
+As the need to assist people with new lifestyles, treatments and medications increases, the BLS predicts that employment of healthcare social workers will grow 10 percent in the U.S. through 2032, more than triple the national average for all jobs.

 To begin a career as a healthcare social worker, one needs at least a bachelor’s in social work.
 Sometimes, employers will hire people with a psychology, sociology or related degree.
 In some states, healthcare social workers are required to be licensed.
 If one wishes to pursue a master’s degree in social work, he or she needs a bachelor’s degree in social work, psychology, sociology, political science, economics or another field.